opentext-idol/idol-rich-media-tutorials/tutorials/showcase/README.md

 ## Object class recognition

-Detect and locate objects from 80 pre-defined classes in images using a pre-trained recognizer.
+Detect and locate objects from 80 pre-defined classes in images using a pre-trained recognizer, then create your own recognizer to detect different types of objects.

 [Get started](./object-class-recognition/README.md).